yousef-awad/copilot-more-automated/README.md

 ## ✨ Magic Time
 Now you can connect Cline or any other AI client to `http://localhost:15432` and start coding with the power of GPT-4o and Claude-3.5-Sonnet without worrying about the cost.
+Note, the copilot-more manages the access token, you can use whatever string as API keys if Cline or the AI tools ask for one.

 ## 🤔 Limitation